 It seems that many people misinterpret the true meaning of the Statue of Liberty.
 They believe it means that the U.S. wants the impoverished, the poorly educated, and the unfortunate of other nations because of the slogan that is implanted on the base of the statue: "Give me your tired, give me your poor, give me your huddled masses."

-Yet that saying was not what the original purpose of the statue was all about.
+In fact, that saying was not what the original purpose of the statue was all about.
 In fact, the original intent of the statue was to give us your folks who are fleeing oppression and we will provide them with an opportunity at a free and successful life.
 We will give them the opportunity to provide a good life for themselves.

 It appears that the "huddled masses" quote was misinterpreted a while back to mean that we want your down trodden, your poor, your unfortunate, your disadvantaged, your uneducated, and we will provide you with a free education, free health care, and allow you to become democrats.

 Actually, Emma Lazarus wrote the "huddled masses" poem as part of a campaign to build the pedestal of the statue.
 The poem was called The New Colossus, and it was written in 1883, and not even inserted onto the pedestal of the statue until 1903 when it was engraved onto the base.

 The poem was forgotten and not even a part of the celebration of the opening of the statue in 1883, and it was not until 1903 that it gained much attention outside the original contest to raise money.